sidchop/PredictingCognition/README.md

   - Consortium for Neuropsychiatric Phenomics (CNP; n=224)

-- FC matrices and cognitive functioning principal component scores for TCP and CNP can be shared openly.
-These files are \>100mb and will soon be uploaded here.
+- FC matrices and cognitive functioning principal component scores for TCP and CNP can likely shared openly.
+These files are \>100mb and once I have approval I will uploaded here.
 The HCP-EP data requires data access permission and if you have this, we are happy to share the processed data used here.

 - All model outputs used in the paper and to generate all figures are provided in `output` folder.
 We will soon are a more detailed